percula/planter_blog/content/posts/square_foot_gardening_intro.md

 ![](/uploads/raised_bed_pipes.webp)

 Next, decide which plants and how many plants go in each square.
 [Planter](https://planter.garden) makes this easy and will tell you the recommended spacing of plants for each square.
 For instance, you can plant 16 carrots, 4 lettuce plants, or 1 pepper plant in a  single square.
+A [seeding square](https://www.amazon.com/gp/product/B00US8ESWK) is a helpful tool when planting many seeds in one square.
 Some larger plants require multiple squares, such as squash and tomatoes.
 When deciding where to place each plant, consider which plants it's a companion of.
 This is another area that Planter excels in, by showing a green indicator between companion plants and a red indicator between combative plan

 ![Spacing and compatibility in Planter](/uploads/compatibility.webp?nf_resize=fit&w=300&h=400 "Spacing and compatibility in Planter")